NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

 1. App-Login:
    - In app-login i make a fully custom model for login and registation.
 Where i create one custom model name is Profile and it is connected with User model by One To One connection.
    - Also  I used email as a unique field for this project.
-For unique email i need to customize Django user model.
-I used BaseUserManager, AbstractBaseUser, PermissionsMixin for customized user model.
+For unique email i need to customize Django user model.I used BaseUserManager, AbstractBaseUser, PermissionsMixin for customized user model.
    - In app-login i also used two custom forms for profile model and user login model.
 The forms are Sign-Up-Form and Profile-Form.
    - For Sign-Up-Form I also used Django auth class UserCreationForm.
-   - Though, it's a e-commerce project, so that I used email and password for login and registation.
-And all others profile things need to update after login.
+   - Though, it's a e-commerce project, so that I used email and password for login and registation.And all others profile things need to update after login.

     ![E-commerce Full Project](https://github.com/NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/blob/main/e-commerce-login-auth.png?raw=true)